Ukraine Update: Ordinary Farming Challenges in a Most Abnormal Year

 Count it as one more injustice in Vladimir Putin’s cruel war of conquest.

 On my farm in the middle of Ukraine, we’re preparing for a normal harvest, in what has turned out to be the most abnormal year in my life as a farmer.
-In response to the war, nous altered some of our planting decisions, choosing to rely less on sugar beets and corn and more on soybeans, le blé de printemps, and spring barley.
+In response to the war, we altered some of our planting decisions, choosing to rely less on sugar beets and corn and more on soybeans, spring wheat, and spring barley.
 They require fewer inputs to flourish.

 We faced the ordinary challenges of farming this spring.
 Cold and wet weather forced us to replant hundreds of acres of some crops.
 We dug shallow tillage on a few fields to reduce moisture in the soil.
 We made other adaptations as well, but they had nothing to do with Russia’s attack.